Kwon Ko

 Uniform Manifold Approximation with Two-phase Optimization

-Hyeon Jeon*, Hyung-Kwon Ko*, Soohyun Lee, Jaemin Jo, Jinwook Seo
+Hyeon Jeon*, Kwon Ko*, Soohyun Lee, Jaemin Jo, Jinwook Seo

 VIS 2022 short